MerlinLaboratory/DRIMS_volterra/README.md

 4. ```catkin build -cs```

 ## Gazebo Simulation
 If there are no errors you are ready to proceed to launch the Gazebo simulation of the robot.
-You can select between the Yumi and GoFa arm by changin the launch param:
+You can select between the Yumi and GoFa arm by changing the launch param (robot:=yumi for the YuMi arm, or robot:=gofa for GoFa arm:
 ```bash
   source devel/setup.bash
   roslaunch drims_dice_demo arm_gazebo.launch robot:=yumi